Image copyright, John Tallet, 2003. Click to return to the Homepage.

 The pond in the wood

-Head towards the left side of the grey house at the top of the field.
-Go through the gate to the left of the garage and turn left on the lane.
-Keep straight on at the next junction, where stands a house called "Ty Mynydd".
-Go downhill and shortly cross the stile on the left where a footpath is signposted.
-Go straight ahead towards a house and through the gate into the garden.
-Turn right, following the hedge, and go down the drive.
+Keep straight on at the next junction, where there is a house called “Ty Mynydd”.
+Go downhill and soon cross a stile on the left at a waymark post.
+Go straight ahead, passing a house, and step over a small wooden gate by means of 2 tree stumps, eight metres to the left of a large tree.
+Turn right and go down the drive.
 (This is a public right of way though it appears otherwise.)
-Turn left on the lane and immediately left on another where there is a yellow gravel bin.
+Turn left on the lane and immediately left on another where there is a yellow gravel bin. .

 (See below for a much shorter return route from this point.)